wendyverdonk93/docs/content/payments/integrations/ecommerce-platforms/magento2/old/faq/payment-links-in-order-confirmation-for-backend-orders.md

     - /magento2/faq/payment-links-in-order-confirmation-for-backend-orders
 ---

-If you want to use payment links in order confirmation e-mails for orders created in the backend, we suggest upgrading to our [new Magento 2 plugin](/integrations/plugins/magento2/).
+If you want to use payment links in order confirmation e-mails for orders created in your [backend](/getting-started/glossary/#backend), we suggest upgrading to our [new Magento 2 plugin](/integrations/plugins/magento2/).

-If you cannot upgrade to the new Magento 2 plugin immediately, and you need this feature enabled in the deprecated plugin, email the Integration Team at <integration@multisafepay.com>
+If you cannot upgrade to the new Magento 2 plugin immediately and you need this feature enabled in the deprecated plugin, email the Integration Team at <integration@multisafepay.com>